Lansdowne Folk Club presents The Black Feathers, an Americana, folk and acoustic indie rock duo on Thursday, March 21, 2024.

 Held at the Twentieth Century Club, 84 S. Lansdowne Avenue, Lansdowne, PA, doors open at 7:00 PM and show begins at 7:30 PM.
 Tickets are $20 when purchased in advance online or with an advanced phone reservation and $25 without an advance reservation.
-Season Series price for all four concerts is $68.
+Season Series price for all three concerts is $51.

 For reservations, parking information, advance ticket sales and more information visit website folkclub.org/ticket-sales, email Lfolkclub@gmail.com, or call (484) 466-6213.
 Only cash and checks accepted at the door.
 We provide free tea and coffee and have soda, water and snacks for sale.
 People are free to bring food, beverages, and BYOB.
 Those who plan to eat there should email or call us in advance to reserve a table.